jonathanio/update-systemd-resolved/README.md

   - [ ] Full IPv6 processing inside Bash?
 Need to convert any format of address into a 16-byte array
 - [ ] Manage the priority of the DNS settings for default routes?
 - [ ] Add error handling around `busctl` calls
+- [x] Revert the link settings on down state

 # How to help